rmap-project/rmap-loader/rmap-loader-extract-zip/README.md

-# Zip extractor service
+# Archive extractor service

-This iterates through all entries in a zip file, and places them into a queue for further processing.
+This iterates through all entries in a zip, tar, or other sort of archive file, and places them into a queue for further processing.
 Physically, the it is an executable jar file that can be configured via system properties or environment variables.

-Once a zip file has been consumed, it is placed into a `.done` folder in the current directory
+Once a zip/tar file has been consumed, it is renamed with a `.done` appended to the file name.

 ## Configuration and Deployment

-The zip extractor service is just an executable jar, the jar artifact for this module is executable.
-Configuration is provided by using environment variables, or system properties (it doesn't matter which).
+The archive extractor service is just an executable jar, the jar artifact for this module is executable.
+A list of files to consume (or a directory containing such files) is passed as an argument to the executable

+Additional configuration is provided by using environment variables, or system properties (it doesn't matter which).

 For example,

-    export import.directory=/path/to/dir
-    java -jar target/rmap-loader-extract-zip-0.0.1-SNAPSHOT.jar -Dimport.file=stuff.zip
+    java -jar target/rmap-loader-extract-zip-0.0.1-SNAPSHOT.jar
+    /path/to/zips/*.zip

+or
+    java -Ddir=/path/to/zip -Dfilter='*.zip'

-### `import.directory`
+### `dir`

 Specify a directory in which to look for zip files.
-All files in this directory will be consumed, unless otherwise restricted by `input.file`.
-If not suecified, then the current workinf directory will be used.
+All files in this directory will be consumed, unless otherwise filtered by `filter`.
+This is used as an alternative to specifying the files on the command line.

-### `import.file`
+### `filter`

-Specify a particular file to process.
-Note, this is a _name_ and not a path, e.g. "whatever.zip" vs "/path/to/file.zip".
+Filter the input zip/tar files based on a [glob](https://javapapers.com/java/glob-with-java-nio/) pattern, for example `*.zip`, or `**/*.zip` (for recursive behaviour in a complex ).
+Only necessary if _not_ specifying files on the command line (e.g. by using the `dir` property)

 ### `jms.brokerUrl`